Last week, we talked about critical data elements – data elements that help us to achieve our priorities.

 Given this definition, critical data elements will vary from time to time based on the selection criteria.

-A common approach used to categorise and segment data is to divide it into domains – subsets of data that describe specific business areas such as Customer, Product, Employee or transaction.
+A common approach used to categorise and segment data is to divide it into data domains – subsets of data that describe specific business areas such as Customer data, Product data, Employee or transaction data.

 This approach is commonly applied to master data management – allowing us to, for example, model and manage customer master data as distinct from other data domains.